-The North York Moors Meetup Walking Group has nearly 300 members who organise a wide range of walks throughout the year while a newer group North York Moors & Coast Walking and Stuff will warmly welcome you.
+The North York Moors Meetup Walking Group has more than 300 members and organises a wide range of walks throughout the year while a newer group North York Moors & Coast Walking and Stuff will warmly welcome you.

 The Loftus ACCORD Walking Group organises free guided walks, weekly health walks and organises walks during Redcar & Cleveland Borough Council's various walking festivals in and around the north east of the National Park, with a particular emphasis on history and heritage.

 The Stockton Rambling Club is one of the most active groups in the area.
 Providing coach pick up points at various locations across Teesside, they walk regularly around the North York Moors and cover different levels of guided walk.
 Find out more about their membership.